mustardamus/nuxt-bulma-slim/README.md

 In development mode (`nuxt dev`) a temporary `.sass` file is written with your defined `variablesPath`, the complete Bulma features, and any `additionalPaths`.

+Temporary files are written to the Nuxt's `rootDir` in the `.tmp` folder.

 This `.sass` file is then injected into the [`css`](https://nuxtjs.org/api/configuration-css) Array of Nuxt.
 Since Nuxt can